aconnor731/dont-know-js-notes/src/scope-closure.md

 }
 ```

 This still does not work.
-Each timeout function callback is indeed closing over its own per-iteration scope created respectively by each IIFE.
+Each timeout function callback is indeed closing over its own per-iteration scope created respectively by each IIFE (Immediately Invoked Function Expression).

 It's not enough to have a scope to close over **if that scope is empty**.
 Our IIFE is just an empty do-nothing scope.
 It needs *something* in it to be useful to use.